Roios/lightning_hand_pose/README.md

 The tutorials are written in a very detailed and clear way that I will not reproduce them here.

 For this project, open-source [FreiHAND](https://lmb.informatik.uni-freiburg.de/resources/datasets/FreihandDataset.en.html) dataset is used.
+The dataset is not part of this repository.
+It should be downloaded and moved to the root of the repo.